K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 32: February 5, 2018**

+Still wrestling with authentication and protected routes.

 **Day 31: February 4, 2018**

 Working on Twitter authentication to go along with Facebook and email.